Blend-Commerce/dev-test/README.md

 You'll answer a series of questions and provide a small piece of code (if necessary).

 1. What are React Hooks?
 Provide an example of a functional component that uses the useState and useEffect hooks.
-2. Describe the process you would take to clone a create a new branch.
+2. Describe the process you would take to clone and create a new branch.
 You can use ready add-ons in your IDE.
 3. You need to make a form accessible for screen readers.
 What HTML attributes would you use?
 4. How would you display different prices for logged-in and logged-out users using Liquid?
 Show some example code.
 5. How would you make a responsive navigation bar?
 Outline your approach.